She Past Away

 She Past Away is a Turkish post-punk band, formed in 2006.
-The band was formed in Bursa by Volkan Caner (the vocalist and guitarist) and İdris Akbulut (Bass guitar).
+The band was formed in Bursa by Volkan Caner (vocals and guitar) and İdris Akbulut (bass guitar).
 The band is known for their dark wave musical style with post-punk roots and the gothic image of the band members.

 In December 2018, in an interview with an independent music web magazine, Doruk Öztürkcan announced the release of a new album in 2019 and a subsequent US tour.

 On May 31, 2019, they digitally released their third album "Disko Anksiyete", based mainly on disco sounds, but which does not abandon the typical sound of the duo.

 Formation and History

 She Past Away was formed in Bursa, Turkey in 2006.
 They released their first EP Kasvetli Kutlama in 2010 with the collaboration of Doruk "Süpermatik" Öztürkcan.
 They released their first album, Belirdi Gece, in 2012 with Fabrika Records, the Athens-based record company that had been working with other new dark wave acts such as Lebanon Hanover.

 In 2015, bass guitarist İdris Akbulut left the band and Doruk Öztürkcan, the producer of the band, joined as the keyboard player.